pineconedata/automated-feed-generator/README.md

 ## Usage

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine (note: you should run this command from the directory where you want this repo to be located):

 ```shell
 git clone https://github.com/pineconedata/automated-feed-generator.git